LaurePiechaczyk/project5-coffee-shop/README.md

 [Acknowledgments](#acknowledgments)

+# About the project / e-commerce application
+### Type of e-commerce application
+This project is an e-commerce application for a small business that sells coffee.
+It is a B2C (Business to Customer) business and the consumer can order coffee online and pay for the order online.
+Because the e-commerce is B2C, the customer is likely to buy impulsively and make their own choice.

+The e-commerce sells products (coffee).
+The products have a name, description, price, features and a stock keeping unit (SKU).
+Then the product has to be delivered to a postal address.
+All this information is stored in the database.

+In order for the customer to find the products, product search and filtering has been implemented and order notifications are sent via email when the transaction is completed.
+The transaction is a single payment

+### Features to include
+- Easy payment gateway
+- Authentication system
+- search and filtering functionality
+- clear product description
+- product images
+- card and payment system

 # Target audience
 The target audience is those who want to buy quality coffee while being fair to the farmers and respecting nature.